samvelie/code_challenge_pg_sql/README.md

 #### Hard Mode

-Create a route to handle the search box in the top-right of our page.
-Recall how we handle these optional parameters...

-* `GET /treats/<search terms>` should return only treats that match the query parameter

-#### Pro Mode

 Still have time?
 Build out the `Update` and `Delete` features.
 You will need to change the client side markup and JS.